Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: Quantitative Analysis

 \section{Quantitative Analysis}

-To assess the quality and utility of the collected multimodal features, we conduct a preliminary quantitative analysis.
-As the primary contribution of this work is the release of datasets enriched with multimodal data, exhaustive benchmarking is beyond our current scope.
-Instead, our experiments serve as a foundational validation of the relevance of our datasets to the research community.
-Due to this, we only focus on the M$^3$L-10M dataset.
+To assess the quality and utility of the collected features, we conduct a preliminary quantitative analysis on M$^3$L-10M.
+Our experiments serve as a foundational validation of the datasets' relevance rather than an exhaustive benchmark.
+Using the MMRec framework~\cite{zhou2023mmrec}, we compare three representative multimodal models (VBPR~\cite{he2016vbpr}, LATTICE~\cite{zhang2021mining}, FREEDOM~\cite{zhou2023tale}) and a standard BPR~\cite{rendle2012bpr} baseline.